 Blumenthal M, Goldberg A, Brinckman J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
-Newton, Mass: Integrative Medicine Communications; 2000.
+Newton, MA: Integrative Medicine Communications; 2000.

 Cravo ML, Albuquerque CM, Salazar de Sousa L, et al. Microsatellite instability in non-neoplastic mucosa of patients with ulcerative colitis: effects of folate supplementation.
 Am J Gastroenterol.
 1998;93:2060-2064.

 Devlin S, Panaccione R. Evolving Inflammatory Bowel Disease Treatment Paradigms: Top-Down Versus Step-Up.
 Medical Clinics of North America.
 2010;94(1).

 Dichi I, Frenhane P, Dichi JB, et al. Comparison of omega-3 fatty acids and sulfasalazine in ulcerative colitis.
 Nutrition.
 2000;16:87-90.

 Ewaschuk JB, Tejpar QZ, Soo I, Madsen K, Fedorak RN.
 The role of antibiotic and probiotic therapies in current and future management of inflammatory bowel disease.
 Curr Gastroenterol Rep. 2006 Dec;8(6):486-498.
 Review.